I know I was elected to Parliament because Ryan locals want real action to halt climate change and protect the environment that supports human life.

 Continuing to fight new coal and gas

 Despite the clear message from everyday Australians that they understand we need to end coal and gas if we are to have any hope of restraining climate change to liveable levels, Labor have wasted no time approving new coal and gas projects.
-Environment Minister Tanya Plibersek has even approved a mine that destroys koala habitat here in Queensland.
+In 2025, Environment Minister Murray Watt approved the disastrous North West Shelf project, which will adds fuel to the fire and reverses our efforts to reduce catastrophic climate change.
+HIs predecessor, then-Environment Minister Tanya Plibersek even approved a mine that destroys koala habitat here in Queensland.

-The Greens seem to be the only party listening to the increasingly urgent warnings that we are on track to breach the 1.5°C warming threshold by 2027.
-In July 2023, I'm hosting Adam Bandt at a forum on the continuing fight against the coal and gas industries.
+The Greens seem to be the only party listening to the increasingly urgent warnings that we are on track to breach the 1.5°C warming threshold imminently.

 Fixing Labor's Safeguard Mechanism